HOW SHE BECAME FLUENT IN FRENCH ? 🇫🇷 😱 - BEST TIPS TO LEARN FRENCH FROM MY ROMANIAN FRIEND

 So can you also explain why you came to live in France?

-So I'm going to tell you a little bit about my background before I arrived in France.
-I didn't say it earlier, I did an Erasmus semester, so an exchange to study in Brussels.
-So that's already a first step because I studied in French.
+So I'm going to take a look at my background before arriving in France.
+I didn't mention it earlier, but I did a semester of Erasmus, an exchange program to study in Brussels.
+So that's already a first step, because I studied in French.
 I took my exams in French.
 I lived with French speakers.
 So that was 5 years ago now.
-After that, I came back to France, to a French-speaking country, to Grenoble, for one more year for my master's degree.
+After that, I came back to France, to a French-speaking country, to Grenoble, for another year for my Master's degree.

 And then I came to France to work and also to join my boyfriend.
-My boyfriend who is French.
-We had to choose between France or Romania or another country to live together after a few years of long distance relationship.
+My boyfriend is French.
+We had to choose between France or Romania or another country to live together after a few years of long-distance relationship.
 So we chose France together.
 It was a decision.
-It seemed the best for our professional life, for me too.
-So that's how I came to France, in Lyon, three years ago.
+It seemed the best for our professional life, and for me too.
+So that's how I arrived in France, in Lyon, three years ago.

-And now you're married, you have a little one, a little baby for two and a half months.
+And now you're married, you've had a little one, a little baby for two and a half months.
 That's it!

 You speak French very, very well.
 Can you also explain how you managed to reach this level in French?

-I had already started in school.
-You start quite early with the second foreign language in school.
-I was 12 years old.
+I'd already started at school.
+You start quite early with the second foreign language at school.
+I was 12.
 The first language is English.
 And everyone says: you have to speak English.
-That's imperative and the second language is not optional, but there is not as much pressure from teachers or in general from life, from the work environment to speak a second language.
-But still it was the language that I liked the most.
-And then, when I was 15 years old,
+That's imperative and the second language isn't optional, but there's not as much pressure from teachers or in general from life, from the workplace, to speak a second language.
+But still, it was the language I liked best.
+And then, when I was 15,

-I started taking classes myself at the French Institute in Bucharest for 2 years when I was 15 and when I was 16.
-And it was much more useful because we did more conversation, more vocabulary and a little bit less grammar.
-And the second year, I have my teacher, he was French too.
-So I thought it was great.
+I started taking lessons myself at the French Institute in Bucharest for 2 years when I was 15 and when I was 16.
+And it was much more useful because we did more conversation, more vocabulary and a little less grammar.
+And the second year, my teacher was French too.
+So I thought that was great.

-For me, it helped a lot because French, a foreign language, whatever, from a foreigner spoken with an accent is not the same as a native.
+For me, it helped a lot because French, a foreign language, whatever, from a foreigner spoken with an accent is not the same as a native speaker.

-And then, of course, the most I learned was when I came to Brussels for my Erasmus.
-Then in Grenoble, for a year of master.
-And now for the three years I've been living there, because that's where you talk the most.
-Where you hear all the time.
-You are bathed in a language, you hear it in the supermarket, on the bus, on TV.
-So that's where your vocabulary really explodes much more than just in school.
+And then, of course, the most important thing I learned was when I came to Brussels for my Erasmus.
+Then to Grenoble, for a year's Masters.
+And now I've been living there for three years, because that's where you talk the most.
+Where you hear everything all the time.
+You're immersed in a language, you hear it in the supermarket, on the bus, on TV.
+So that's where your vocabulary really explodes, much more than it does at school.

 What if you had some tips to give to people learning French?

 I think we need to talk.
 I think you have to dare.
-Of course, we will always have an accent, we will always make mistakes.
-We'll always struggle to make ourselves understood, to make ourselves understood, that's how we say?
+Of course, we'll always have an accent, we'll always make mistakes.
+We'll always struggle to make ourselves really understood, to make ourselves understood, that's how we say it?
 The same goes for jokes.
-We will spend moments, we will not manage to say really what we want.
-We're going to search for our words, but I think it's... you have to dare, you have to go for it.
+We'll have moments when we can't really say what we want.
+We'll struggle to find our words, but I think it's... you have to dare, you have to go for it.

 You have to start learning to talk.
-And the more you talk, the more you gain a little bit of confidence.
+And the more you talk, the more confidence you gain.
 You get more answers.
-So you learn that way too, as you go along, I think that's what you have to do.
+So that's how you learn too, as you go along, I think that's what you have to do.

 You can't be afraid to make mistakes.
 You have to go for it.

-Yes, I think you have to accept that you're going to make mistakes anyway.
-Yes, it's not a big deal.
+Yes, I think we have to accept that we're going to make mistakes anyway.
+Yes, it's no big deal.

 Yes.
 Even when you are a French speaker, you make mistakes all the time too.